mdkwe/FiBot/README.md

 ### Web Scraping

 FiBot uses web scraping techniques to gather the latest stock information and news directly from financial websites.
-Web scraping involves programmatically accessing web pages, extracting relevant data, and displaying it in a user-friendly format.
 In FiBot, this is primarily achieved using the following tools:
 - **Selenium**: A powerful web scraping tool that automates browser actions, allowing FiBot to interact with dynamic web pages and extract information such as company names, tickers, and related news articles.
 - **yfinance**: A library to fetch detailed financial data for specific stock tickers. `yfinance` is a Python library that wraps the Yahoo Finance API, enabling easy access to stock market data.

 ---